SabreTools/MPF/CHANGELIST.md

+### 1.14 (2019-10-01)

+- Updated to DIC version 20191001
+- Added builds for .NET 4.6.2, .NET 4.7.2, and .NET Core 3.0
+- Updated and fixed a bunch of things related to Redump
+- Fixed path persistence when changing system and media type
+- Added more system autodetects
+- Added new, optional, disc information filling window (WIP)

 ### 1.13 (2019-07-02)

 - Added new DIC commands and flags
 - Made DICUI Check more robust
 - Added and updated systems along with format cleanup